MetaMask/metamask-docs/snaps/reference/rpc-api.md

 - `Array`

-  0. `string` - The id of the snap to invoke.
+  0. `string` - The ID of the snap to invoke.
   1. `SnapRequest` - The JSON-RPC request object to send to the invoked snap.

 #### Returns